KoljaB/RealtimeSTT/RealtimeSTT_server/PRODUCTION_SERVER.md

 }
 ```

+The server feeds Nemotron only newly accepted frames through one live stream
+per logical turn.
+Partials are display-only, changed-hypothesis deduplicated,
+and rate-limited.
+The accepted PCM bytes are also appended exactly once to the
+turn's authoritative buffer.
+Finalize seals and drains live input, submits the
+complete canonical buffer once through the same Parakeet final lane used by
-The server emits `partial`, `final`, and one `completion` event per finalized
+HTTP, emits exactly one `final`, then exactly one `completion`.

+Empty or silent turns emit `final` with empty text and `status: "no_speech"`,
-turn.
-Validation, queue pressure, duration limits, authentication, and model
+then `completion`.
+Validation, queue pressure, duration limits,
-failures use structured `error` objects with stable machine-readable codes.
+authentication, and model failures use structured `error` objects with stable
-Disconnecting a client cancels its scheduler work, closes its recorder, and
-releases the session slot.
-Shutdown waits for worker threads and releases
+machine-readable codes.
+Cancel, reset, disconnect, and reconnect fence old
+turn and transport generations.
+Shutdown resolves queued jobs, stops worker
-loaded engines deterministically.
+threads, and releases loaded engines deterministically.

+## Capacity and memory

+The two-model CPU profile keeps both Nemotron and Parakeet loaded.
+Size hosts
+for the measured resident set plus concurrent audio buffers and native runtime
+headroom; do not size from model archive sizes alone.
+Each active turn retains
+its canonical PCM until the authoritative final completes, subject to
+`--max-turn-audio-seconds`.
+Input, inference, and outbound queues are bounded;
+backpressure is a protocol outcome, not permission to buffer without limit.
+Run the streaming benchmark with production packet cadence, long-run
+repetitions, and parallel concurrency on the target host before raising any
+session or queue limits.